thegreydev/bank-scampages/README.md

 # bank-scampages
-a phishing website that grabs login credentials of any bank website or customised deals
+a phishing website that grabs login credentials of any bank websites or customised deals

 developer: https://t.me/pysmart